top of page

 What Happened with the Contract in Pierce Law Group, LLP?

-The trial court in Miami-Dade County, Florida interpreted the foregoing provision to mean that the Representation Agreement (and thus, the venue and arbitration requirements) only applied if all legal work occurred within the state of California.
-And, based upon such interpretation and the trial court’s finding that Pierce Law Group, LLC had only represented its then clients in a Florida litigation, the trial court concluded that the venue clause did not prevent the law firm’s former clients from commencing a malpractice suit against the California law firm in Miami-Dade County, Florida where the representation took place and the alleged malpractice allegedly occurred.
+The trial court in Miami-Dade County interpreted the foregoing provision to mean that the Agreement (and thus, the venue and arbitration requirements) only applied if all legal work occurred within the state of California.
+And, the trial court found that the California law firm had only represented its then Floridian clients within the state of Florida (i.e., during the Florida litigation).
+Based on the foregoing interpretation and finding, the trial court concluded that the venue clause did not prevent the Floridians from commencing their legal malpractice suit against the California law firm in Miami-Dade County where the representation took place and the alleged malpractice allegedly occurred.

 Practical Lessons for Your Business.